Colorado Works / TANF program

 - In many cases, eligible Colorado Works families qualify for food assistance to help meet their food needs.

 - In many cases, each member of the family receiving Colorado Works assistance will also qualify for Medicaid medical assistance to help pay medical expenses.

-- If needed, the child support enforcement unit will provide all necessary child support services to eligible parents, including establishing paternity, establishing and enforcing a support obligation and collecting support payments.
+- If needed, the child support services will provide all necessary services to eligible parents, including establishing paternity, establishing and enforcing a support obligation and collecting support payments.